Linda enjoys searching for fascinating travel destinations, seeking relaxation and fun, and (of course) eating great food.

 Long before Martha Stewart became a household word, before Betty Furness promised that we could “be sure if it’s Westinghouse,” and even before Heloise gave us her hints, there was Mrs. Beeton.

-Today, 155 years after its first printing, this masterpiece is still significant and this is why:
+Today, 155 years after its first printing, this masterpiece is still significant, and this is why:

 - It set the standard for all future cookbooks.
 No longer would we rely on a spoon of this or a pinch of that.
 Mrs. Beeton introduced each recipe with a list of ingredients, presented specific measurements, and provided clear and concise directions.
-She also provided the estimated time of preparation, the average cost per serving, number of servings, and (when applicable) the season in which the dish could be prepared.
-(Keep in mind that 150 years ago the fresh produce that we take for granted was not available on a year-round basis.)
+She also provided the estimated time of preparation, the average cost per serving, the number of servings, and (when applicable) the season in which the dish could be prepared.
+(Keep in mind that 150 years ago, the fresh produce that we take for granted was not available on a year-round basis.)

 - It launched a new genre.
 Mrs. Beeton not only compiled hundreds of how-to recipes—but she also presented advice for household management, elevating housework to the respect this critical function is due.